This document contains our WordPress plugin policy which is designed to keep your site secure and running well.

 Aggregators and Content plugins

-Plugins that attempt to import content from another site or allow visitor uploads are problematic in that they walk a gray line legally, may expose your site to security issues, or cause a large amount of database load.
+Plugins that attempt to import content from another site or allow visitor uploads or which enable any blackhat SEO tactic are problematic in that they walk a gray line legally, may expose your site to security issues, or cause a large amount of database load.
 We ask that you avoid the following:

 - WP Social Importer